iiasa/Condor_run_R/configuring.md

 Paths and wildcards specifying additional files to add to the bundle.
 When a path points to a directory, or a wildcard matches a directory, the files contained in that directory will be added recursively.
 Each entry is processed via a separate invocation of 7-Zip so that there are no limits on the number of entries.

+> [!NOTE]
-**:point_right:Note:** the configuration options that exclude files from the bundle, such as `BUNDLE_EXCLUDE_DIRS`, do not affect the bundling of additional files.
+> The configuration options that exclude files from the bundle, such as `BUNDLE_EXCLUDE_DIRS`, do not affect the bundling of additional files.

 ### BUNDLE_ONLY